 To optimize and cleanup Mac you first need to update your software.
 For this, install any security patches, application updates, and other released bug fixes.
 Also, we recommend accepting updates from Apple.
 This helps keep security vulnerabilities in check and receive new features.
 Nonetheless, software updates help streamline applications and make them more efficient.

 To view and install available OS updates, click the Apple icon > About This Mac > Overview tab > hit Software Update.

 This might sound too easy and an obvious step, but you will be surprised to see how messed up it is when you look at your desktop.
 Fortunately, it can be fixed.
 To fix this problem, you’ll need to manually remove all unnecessary items from the desktop and sort things.
 This will help get a clear desktop and optimizer Finder, thereby boost the search time.

-Note: Finder treats a folder or file on desktop as a window; due to this, it slows down.
+Note: The finder treats a folder or file on the desktop as a window; due to this, it slows down.
 So, sorting the desktop is a good idea to optimize Finder.

 3. Follow 15% Rule

 Wondering why your Mac is slow?
 Hear this, the less the free hard disk space, the slower the performance.
 This means your hard drive becomes full; it slows down Mac and even freezes it.
 Due to this, you see frequent beach ball, experience Mac running slow, Mac overheating, Mac booting up slow, and other problems.
 Therefore, to enhance performance and keep it that way, try to keep at least 15% of free space on your system’s hard drive.
 The more free space, the better and faster the performance is.